Family Days Out

 Bryn Eglwys, Llanddyfnan, Pentraeth, LL75 8UL – 01248 450310

 An old fashioned and quirky museum dedicated to geology and archaeology.
-Fascinating for anyone with an interest in fossils, dinosaurs, bones, crystals etc. The place is jam packed with artifacts and the owner is more than willing to share his knowledge and passion on his subject.
+Fascinating for anyone with an interest in fossils, dinosaurs, bones, crystals etc. The place is jam packed with artifacts which the owner has collected and he is more than willing to share his knowledge and passion on his subject.